Lindsay and Sidney Greenbush

-Rachel Lindsay Rene Bush and Sidney Robyn Danae Bush, (born May 25, 1970 in Hollywood, California), are American former child actresses, best known for their combined (alternating) role as Carrie Ingalls, in the drama series Little House on the Prairie.
-They are identical twin sisters, born to actor Billy Green Bush and Carole Kay Bush.
+Rachel Lindsay Rene Greenbush and Sidney Robyn Danae Bush (born May 25, 1970 in Hollywood, California) are American former child actresses, best known for their combined (alternating) role as Carrie Ingalls, in the drama series Little House on the Prairie.
+They are identical twin sisters, born to actor Billy Green Bush and Carole Kay Greenbush.
 Their older brother, Clay, is also an actor.